1Password/typeshare/docs/src/installation.md

 cargo install typeshare2-cli
 ```

-But there are also third party crates implementing other languages using typeshare, such as:
+There are also third party crates implementing other languages using typeshare, such as:

 - Java: `cargo install typeshare-java`